When you care about making a difference in the world, it's natural to ask: "Where can my donations do the most good?"

 Using a fund is similar to using an investment fund instead of trying to pick which individual stocks will be the best investments.
 The fund distributes your donation among multiple grantees with the goal of maximising your overall impact.

-Donors from the US, UK, and the Netherlands can make tax-deductible donations to the following funds using Effective Altruism Funds.
+Donors from the US, UK, and the Netherlands can make tax-deductible donations to the following funds using Giving What We Can.
 For other countries, you can read our tax deductibility guide by country, though we still think these funds are likely to be your best option even if they are not tax deductible.

 |Global Health and Development Fund||Effective Altruism Funds||Donate|

 |Maximum Impact Fund||GiveWell||Donate|

 Another easy way to identify highly effective charities is to follow the advice of charity evaluators who prioritise effectiveness in their charity reviews.
 We recommend checking out the following evaluators: